fbpx

 When you’re cruising a pricing page, and you see that an industry giant is already using the tool, that’s social proof.

-When you sign up for a demo because you see the tool solved the exact problem you have for a similar company, that’s social proof.
+When you sign up for a demo because you see the tool solved your exact problem for a similar company, that’s social proof.

 Essentially, it’s borrowing third-party influence to sway potential customers.